rasterio/rasterio/ISSUE_TEMPLATE.md

 Also please note: we are currently working on 1.0 and pre-releases.
 Bugs found in version 0.36 will not be fixed except in a 1.0 alpha or beta release.
 In some cases, 0.36 bugs have already been fixed in recent pre-releases.

+You think you've found a bug?
+We believe you!
 -->

 ## Expected behavior and actual behavior.